Samyak2/website/content/post/08_variance.md

 - pl
 ---

-Knowing about variance will help us better reason about behaviors of *generic* types.
-Even if you have never written custom generic types, you would have more likely than not used generic types.
+Understanding variance will help us better reason about behaviors of *generic* types.
+Even if you have never defined your own generic types, you have almost certainly interacted with them in everyday programming.

 Before we begin, there are a few terms we need to be familiar with.